brittpinder/ios-reference/misc/application-lifecycle/README.md

 #### Inactive

 The app is running in the foreground but is not receiving any events (it may be executing code though).
 This is generally a brief transition state between the 'Active' state and the 'Background' state.
 The app is in an 'Inactive' state when it is about to enter the active state (opening or switching to an app) or leave the active state (closing or leaving an app).
 This state is also entered whenever there is a system interruption such as an incoming phone call or an emergency alert.
+An app in the inactive state should do minimal work while it waits to transition to either the active or background state.

 #### Background